studio24/security-principles/secure-development.md

 * SQL injection (use prepared statements).
 * Filter incoming data and sanitize data when it is outputted.
 * Validate incoming data before it is used.
 * If something fails, throw an exception.
-You can catch these effeciently in your code.
+We can catch these effeciently in our code.
 * If cryptography is used rely on well supported packages rather than roll it ourselves.
 * Separate the view layer (front-end templates) by using a proper templating system that is not just PHP (we use Twig).